 - · Levels of governmental services?

-- Administrative facilities?
+- · Administrative facilities?

 - · Schools?

 - · Libraries or cultural facilities?

 - Fire, police, or EMS?

-- · Other government facilities?
+- Other government facilities?

 - Other community services/resources (day care, health care, low income, non-English speaking, elderly, etc.)?

-No unusual impacts were determined during the review.
 The proposed project is approximately one mile from the Wesley Lakes Elementary School and Oakland Elementary School.
 Eagle's Landing High School is approximately three miles from the site and Henry County Middle School is two miles from the site.
 Henry County Fire/Rescue Headquarters is two miles from the site.
 Several other schools and community facilities are located in the City of McDonough, just east of the proposed development.